top of page

 Becoming By Belonging

 Mental health experts agree that programs offering clinical care, social bonding, and skill development opportunities within a rural, non-institutional setting profoundly improves the lives of young adults struggling with mental illness and those in recovery from addiction.
+The success of this model is founded on something known as 'becoming by belonging', where people with shared life experiences are brought together in a caring community creating a non-judgmental work environment.

 Hope Grows